bephrem1/OptimizeAirbnb/README.md

 # OptimizeAirbnb <br>
-A SpringBoot Web Application That Optimizes An Airbnb Listing <br>
+A SpringBoot Web Application That Optimizes An Airbnb Listing Based On A Given Dataset From The San Francisco Area with Tens of Thousands of Listings<br>

 For The Capital One Software Engineering Summit 2nd Round Challenge <br>